 You have to be 18 or over to pay for a bike, and over 14 to ride one.
 You also need a credit or debit card– cash is not accepted.

 There are two ways to hire a bike.
-At a docking station terminal or via a smartphone app.
+At a docking station terminal or via an app (the easiest way).

 At a docking station